-- d.
-Make sure that all devices, tools, and equipment shall be used, handled, installed, maintained, calibrated and stored only by an Authorized Personnel; - e.
-Conduct geohazards and structural assessments prior to predevelopment/exploration activities; - f.
+- a.
+Make sure that only Authorized Personnel shall supervise and conduct onsite wind resource assessment activities: - b.
+Designate a safety officer, who is duly registered with the DOE, during the entire conduct of on-site wind resource assessment; - c.
+Always implement the use of "buddy system"; - d.
+Make sure that all devices, tools, and equipment shall be used, handled, installed, maintained, calibrated and stored only by an Authorized Personnel: - e.
+Conduct geohazards and structural assessment prior to predevelopment/exploration activities; - f.
 Conduct daily safety meetings to review the project's progress and status, personnel deployment locations, equipment layout and the Worker's condition; - g.
-Check the condition of the service vehicle, communication tools and appropriate PPE; - h.
-Coordinate with local authorities for security purpose before starting predevelopment/exploration activities; - i.
+Check the condition of the service vehicle, communication tools and appropriate PPE; - Coordinate with local authorities for security purpose before starting predevelopment/exploration activities; - i.
 Install and maintain meteorological stations and its equipment to be free or to minimize electrical, mechanical, and environmental hazards; - j.
 Record and protect all data from damage or loss; - k.
-In all meteorological stations, follow proper grounding and lightning protection in accordance to the Philippine Electrical Code; and - I. Prior to assessment/exploration, make sure a designated member/s of the exploration team accompanied by local resident shall scout and assess the exploration area for accessibility in advance, prior to the entry of the main exploration team to avoid geohazards and biological hazards.
+All meteorological stations shall follow proper grounding and lightning protection in accordance to the Philippine Electrical Code; and

+Prior to assessment/exploration, a designated member/s of the exploration team accompanied by local resident shall scout and assess the exploration area for accessibility in advance, prior to the entry of the main exploration team to avoid geohazards and biological hazards.

-2. Composition of a Solar Exploration Team
+2. Composition of a Wind Exploration Team

 - a.
-One team leader who shall provide guidance, instruction, direction and leadership to the exploration team; - b.
-One or more member/s, who may be an engineer, geologist or field technician with expertise in solar resource assessment and development; - c.
-One lead guide, knowledgeable with various terrains, elevated structures, and bodies of water; - d.
+One team leader who shall provide guidance, instruction, direction and leadership to the exploration team. - b.
+One or more member/s, who may be an engineer, geologist or field technician with expertise in wind resource assessment and development; - c.
+One lead guide, knowledgeable with various terrains, elevated structures, and bodies of water: - d.
 One team member who shall function as sweeper; - e.
 Safety Officer; and - f.
 Helpers, if necessary.